amod26/AmazonPriceTracker/README.md

 3. In server.login, Add your gmail id and the 16 digit password
 4. In server.sendmail, add the to and fro email id's
 5. Save the file
+6. In terminal run,
+    -  pip install -r Requirements.py
-6. In terminal, python Price Tracker.py
+    -  python Price Tracker.py

-# Script
+# Scripts
 - Price Tracker.py
+- Requirements.txt